AGeekNamedSlickBack/health_research_portal/docs/source/project_report.rst

        * Research on the topic of Knowledge Translation.
        * Research on the application of knowledge based systems in the field of Knowledge Translation.
+       * Research on credible sources of researches.
+       * Research on how researches in the medical field are reviewed.

     #) SYSTEM DEVELOPMENT OBJECTIVES